 Adoption caseworkers help families through the extensive legal hoops, financial burdens, and potential emotional stress associated with adopting a child.
 Some adoption counselors work in government agencies, while others work with private adoption agencies.
 Most adoption agents who work specifically with same-sex couples looking to start a family are employed at private agencies that are experienced with the complicated laws of same-sex adoption.

 Top 10 Jobs in the LGBTQ Community

-Whether you identify as part of the LGBTQ community or you're simply a supporter, you can make LGBTQ issues your life's work in a wide ran.
+Whether you identify as part of the LGBTQ community or you're simply a supporter, you can make LGBTQ issues your life's work.
 From civil rights organizations to adoption agencies, wedding chapels to community centers, there are hundreds of options where your work can make a difference.
 Often, the work is closer than you think.